JunoAX/junoax-website/content/_index.md

 **Custom Software Development**
 Purpose-built applications designed to address specific operational challenges.
 We leverage modern architectures and proven methodologies to deliver scalable, maintainable solutions that grow with your business.

-**Product Innovation**
+**Product Development**
-As developers of the HousePoints platform, we demonstrate our commitment to creating innovative software products that solve real-world problems.
-Our product development capabilities span from concept to market launch.
+As developers of HousePoints, our family chore management system, we demonstrate our commitment to creating practical software that solves real problems.
+Our development approach focuses on user needs and iterative improvement.

 ### Why Organizations Choose JunoAI Innovations